luffy2106/useful_scripts/README.md

 ```
 ##### GPU on docker

-If you want to enable GPU in docker container when run docker compose, go to docker-compose.yaml file and add to each services for example(check "added" line"
+If you want to enable GPU in docker container when run docker compose, go to docker-compose.yaml file and add to each services for example(check "added" lines)

 ```
   inference-server: